Nosto/wiki-docs/faq.md

 Starting from version `5.4.0` there is also a possibility to send disabled product data to Nosto via API.
 The option can be enabled from Magento's Nosto settings (Stores > Configuration > Services > Nosto > Feature Flags > Index disabled products).‌
 With the option enabled Nosto will tag disabled products as `Invisible`.

+## Inventory level does not get updated or is out of sync

+Inventory level is an API only field, meaning that the crawler will not extract this information from the HTML rendered on the page.
+This is due to the HTML being public and this information would be exposed to clients.
+In order to fix this, make sure the indexer is running more frequently and you are using the latest version of our module, which has considerable indexing speed improvements.